lnx-search/lnx-vfs/INTERNALS.md

   preventing file systems from deferring metadata updates of files (be it length, name, etc...) until the sync call is issued.
 Meaning I still believe data loss is possible when not issuing sync calls.

+### IO error playbook

+File system error handling is an incredibly dangerous game, there are many ways you can trip up and accidentally shoot yourself in the foot.

+We define the error handling rules for each component here:

+#### Page file IO

+Page file IO may be retried for both reads and writes without issue providing write errors are treated
+as a total failure and must be retried in their entirety.

+Page files should be created via the [atomic API in the directory system](#atomic-file-creation).

+#### Checkpoint file IO

+Checkpoints must be created via the [atomic API in the directory system](#atomic-file-creation), once all data is written and persisted they can be made durable.

+An error on the checkpoint file write can be handled gracefully, however, old checkpoint files must not be removed until the new checkpoint file is confirmed to be durable and persisted.

+#### WAL file IO

+Checkpoints must be created via the [atomic API in the directory system](#atomic-file-creation), once all data is written and persisted they can be made durable.

+Particular care must be taken here as this is the file IO stage before an operation is either confirmed as durable or rejected.

+If an IO error occurs on the WAL:
+1. The WAL file must be locked out preventing any subsequent writes from being completed.
+2. Then the WAL file must attempt to be truncated back to the original size and a fsync issued.
+   - If this operation is successful, the WAL file can be rotated and writes may continue.
+   - If the operation fails, it may be retried twice more with exponential backoff.
+     - Note: The truncate and fsync must _both_ be tried.
+   - If the operation continues to fail, the process must abort.
+     - This is because we cannot ensure the memory state remains consistent with the disk state.

+### Atomic file creation

+We create "atomic" files by following the given set of steps:

+- Create new file with `.atomic` suffix.
+- `fsync` file
+- `fsync` parent directory
+- *Allow downstream system to initialise the file with content*.
+- `fdatasync` file
+- `rename` file, removing the `.atomic` suffix.
+- `fsync` file
+- `fsync` parent directory.

 ### Data layout

 The system internally must align all writes to the logical block size of the device, which is normally either `512`